What is Influencer Marketing?

-- Earned Influencer Marketing - leverages pre-built mutual relationships between individuals and companies.
-In this situation, there is no monetary compensation, but the influencer may get reciprocal exposure to the brand’s audience or offered a free product.
+- Earned Influencer Marketing – leverages pre-built mutual relationships between individuals and companies.
+In this situation, there is no monetary compensation, but the influencer may get reciprocal exposure to the brand’s audience or offering a free product.

-- Paid Influencer Marketing - usually involves some form of sponsorship deal or financial compensation or free products and services.
+- Paid Influencer Marketing – usually involves some form of a sponsorship deal or financial compensation or free products and services.

 Who exactly is an influencer?

 I call them Buzzraters.
 Because they create and rate the buzz.

 Influence can come from a variety of sources.
 Any person or group is a potential influencer.